scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

    :align: center
    :figclass: w

-   Student Model: A simple Bayesian Network :label:'bayesian'
+   A simple Bayesian Network. :label:'bayesian'

 Bayesian Network: A Bayesian Network consists of a directed graph and a conditional distribution associated with each of the random variables.
 A Bayesian network is used mostly when there is a causal relationship between the random variables.
 An example of a Bayesian Network representing a student taking some course is shown in Fig :ref:'bayesian'.

 .. figure:: figure2.png
    :align: center